-FUNCTION (default setting/value) DESCRIPTION Wall Color (Off) Corrects the projected picture's color when the projection surface is not white.
+FUNCTION DESCRIPTION Wall Color Corrects the projected picture's color when the projection surface is not white.
 See "Using Wall Color" on page 31 for details.
-1. DISPLAY menu Aspect Ratio (Auto) There are four options to set the image's aspect ratio depending on your input signal.
+Aspect Ratio There are four options to set the image's aspect ratio depending on your input signal.
 See "Selecting the aspect ratio" on page 30 for details.
-Keystone (0) Corrects any keystoning of the image.
+Keystone Corrects any keystoning of the image.
 See "Correcting keystone" on page 29 for details.
-Position (0) Displays the position adjustment page.
+1. DISPLAY menu Position Displays the position adjustment page.
 To move the projected image, use the directional arrow keys.
-The values shown on the lower position of the page change with every key press you made until they reach their maximum or minimum. l menu Phase (depends on the selected input signal) Adjusts the clock phase to reduce image distortion.
-H. Size (depends on the selected input signal) Adjusts the horizontal width of the image.
-Digital Zoom (100%) Magnifies or reduces the projected image.
+The values shown on the lower position of the page change with every key press you made until they reach their maximum or minimum.
+This function is only available when a PC signal (analog RGB) is selected. menu Phase Adjusts the clock phase to reduce image distortion.
+This function is only available when a PC signal (analog RGB) is selected.
+H. Size Adjusts the horizontal width of the image.
+This function is only available when a PC signal (analog RGB) is selected.
+Digital Zoom Magnifies or reduces the projected image.
 See "Magnifying and searching for details" on page 29 for details.
-Picture Mode (PC/DVI-D: Dynamic; YPbPr/ S-Video/ Video/ HDMI/HDCP: Standard) Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
+Picture Mode Pre-defined picture modes are provided so you can optimize your projector image set-up to suit your program type.
 See "Selecting a picture mode" on page 31 for details.
 Reference Mode Selects a picture mode that most suits your need for the image quality and further fine-tune the image based on the selections listed on the same page below.
 See "Setting the User 1/User 2 mode" on page 32 for details.
 Brightness Adjusts the brightness of the image.
 See "Adjusting Brightness" on page 32 for details.
-2. Contrast Adjusts the degree of difference between dark and light in the image.
+Contrast Adjusts the degree of difference between dark and light in the image.
 See "Adjusting Contrast" on page 32 for details.
-PICI Color (0) Adjusts the color saturation level the amount of each color in a video image.
+2. PICTURE Color Adjusts the color saturation level the amount of each color in a video image.
 See "Adjusting Color" on page 32 for details.
-2. PICTURE me Tint (0) Adjusts the red and green color tones of the image.
+This function is only available when a Video or S-Video signal ij - is selected and the system format is NTSC or PAL. /RE menu Tint Adjusts the red and green color tones of the image.
 See "Adjusting Tint" on page 32 for details.
-The function is only available when Video or S-Video with NTSC system is selected. nu Sharpness (15) Adjusts the image to make it look sharper or softer.
+This function is only available when a Video or S-Video signal is selected and the system format is NTSC. Œ Sharpness Adjusts the image to make it look sharper or softer.
 See "Adjusting Sharpness" on page 32 for details.
-Brilliant Color (On) See "Adjusting Brilliant Color" on page 33 for details.
-Color Temperature (T3) See "Selecting a color temperature" on page 33 for details.
+This function is only available when a Video or S-Video signal is selected and the system format is NTSC or PAL.
+Brilliant Color See "Adjusting Brilliant Color" on page 33 for details.
+Color Temperature See "Selecting a color temperature" on page 33 for details.
 3D Color Management See "3D Color Management" on page 33 for details.
 Save Settings Saves the settings made for User 1 or User 2 mode.